dludemann/test/content/chicago-dating-photography.md

   - _bookshop_name: faq
     title: FAQS
     description: >-
-      Everything you need to know about the product and billing.
-Can’t find the answer you’re looking for?
-Please chat to our friendly team.
+      Have more questions than what you see here?
+Reach out to our team—we'd love to chat and help however we can.
     faqs:
       - question: Should I hire an online dating photographer?
         answer: >-
           Photos are arguably the most important part of your dating profile.
           When you upgrade your photos, you upgrade your matches.
-If you want to meet even more amazing people in Chicago, an online dating photographer can help.
+If you want to meet even more amazing people in Dallas, our online dating photographers can help you get there.
       - question: What are the best photos for dating in Chicago?
         answer: >-
-          From our testing, people in Chicago prefers photos that are authentic.
+          From our testing and research, people prefer photos that are authentic.
+It may sound obvious, but crafting an authentic and eye-catching online dating profile is actually harder than it sounds.
           This means no professional studio photos which have obviously been posed and edited.
-Instead, your photos should be taken outdoors in natural light, and they should focus on your charm, personality and confidence.
+Instead, your photos should be taken in more natural settings and give people a sense of your personality, hobbies, and confidence.
+The best online dating photos are the ones where you look real, confident, and and intriguing enough catch someone's attention.
+          If that sounds daunting, we can help.
       - question: Why hire an online dating photographer?
         answer: >-
           Because every online dating app prioritizes photos.
-You could look like Brad Pitt in real life, but if your photos suck and people can't see that - then you're not going to be matching with many people.
-Most people don't have great photos.
-So we scrap together whatever old photos we can find, add in a few bathroom selfies and hope for the best.
+People make split second decisions based on photos alone.
+You could look like Brad Pitt in real life, but if your photos don't show that, you're not going to get the matches you're wanting.
+Reality is, most people don't have great photos.
+So we scrap together whatever old photos we can find, add in a car selfie, and hope for the best.
 We know these awkward photos don't do us justice, but it's all we have.
+Instead of scrounging for photos, what if you had almost too many to choose from?
-An online dating photographer will help showcase all your best features.
-They'll highlight your charisma, charm and confidence.
-          The'll find all your best angles, help you look natural and deliver stunning photos that will stop people in their tracks.
+          Our online dating photographers will capture photos that do you justice and bring out your best features.
+They'll help you create a profile that you're proud of and that stands out from the rest.
+The'll find all your best angles, help you look natural, and deliver enough photos to fill up your dating profile and then some.
   - _bookshop_name: left-right-form
     background_color: '#090303'
     text_color: '#000000'